YaAlB/AFM_Webapp/README.md

    npm start
    ```

-   The app should now be running at `http://localhost:3000` in your browser.
+   The app should now be running at `http://localhost:3000` in your browser and you will need to change baseUrl in the apiSlice file to `http://localhost:5500`.

 ## Deployment